Miguel Grau

-Miguel María Grau Seminario (27 July 1834 – 8 October 1879) was a Peruvian Navy officer and politician best known for his actions during the War of the Pacific.
-He was nicknamed "Gentleman of the Seas" for his kind and chivalrous treatment of defeated enemies and is held in high esteem by both Peruvians and Chileans.
+Miguel María Grau Seminario (27 July 1834 – 8 October 1879) was a Peruvian Navy officer and politician renowned for his role in the War of the Pacific.
+He earned the nickname "Gentleman of the Seas" for his kind and chivalrous treatment of defeated enemies and remains highly respected by both Peruvians and Chileans.
 Grau is an iconic figure for the Peruvian navy, and one of the most famous naval officers from the Americas.
 He commanded the Peruvian ironclad Huascar during the War of the Pacific.
 Known for his skillful naval tactics, Grau repeatedly evaded Chilean pursuers and harassed the Chilean coast.

 Early life

 Miguel Grau was born in Paita on 27 July 1834 in the house of Dr. Alexander Diamont Newel with the assistance of the midwife Tadea Castillo, also known as "The Morito," both prominent figures in Paita.
 His father was Juan Manuel Grau y Berrío, a Colombian who came to Peru with Bolivar in the fight for independence from Spain.
 Later, Juan bought property in Paita and worked at the Customs Office.
 The relationship between his parents was extramarital as his mother, María Luisa Seminario y del Castillo, was also married to Colombian captain Pío Díaz and they would have three legitimate children together: Roberto, Emilio and Balbina.
 María Luisa would motivate Grau to love the sea from his youth.
 He entered the Paita Nautical School.
 He first went to sea when he was nine years old, going to Colombia, aboard a merchant schooner.
 The schooner sank in front of Gorgona Island and he later returned to Paita.
 However, he did not get discouraged and embarked again the following year.
 Grau later went on various merchant ships to ports in Oceania, Asia, America and Europe.
 These voyages gave Grau the seagoing experience that was the foundation for his brilliant career as a nautical officer and the beginning of a love story with Carla Ortiz (unidentified French women).